How do I know when to sign up if I don't know when my kids are swimming?

 Will someone show me what to do?

 All good questions.
-Some jobs are pool-side and close to the action, others are in the shade and close to the ice box.
+Some jobs are pool-side and close to the action, others are in the shade.
 Some are part of every meet, home or way.
 Others can be done on your own time, with or without smaller children in tow.
 There's something for everyone.

 Keep in mind, too, that every pool does things a little differently, so it's important (especially for pool-side jobs) that you participate in briefings announced prior to the meet to review procedures and instructions.
-Home or away, don't show up 5 minutes before the start of the meet and expect to get trained.
-Check in with the team reps once you've arrived with your swimmer so we can confirm you've showed up for your job.
+Check in with the volunteer coordinator once you've arrived with your swimmer so we know you're ready to go.
 Pay attention to pre-meet announcements for meet officials.

 If you are new, the best opportunities to sign up for jobs are the home meets.
-All home meets have just about every pool-side and concessions job, and will include a significant percentage of the swimmers.
+All home meets have just about every pool-side and concessions job.

 Two more things about jobs.
 If you have a special talent to contribute to Lake Marion swimming that none of these jobs captures, let us know.
 We're open to new ideas.
-And if you are interested in helping the reps on something we do that could be done better, by all means step on up.
+And if you are interested in helping the reps on something we do that could be done better, by all means let us know.
 Any division of labor that lightens the load and serves the community is worth pursuing!

 Announcer: The Announcer works at home meets.
 The Announcer reads names and events from the program prior to each event.
-No experience is required, but an effective announcer keeps the pace of meet going without calling too much attention to his/her role in it.
-We know there is a lot of interest in this job -- contact one of the reps to discuss a try-out opportunity.
+No experience is required, but an effective announcer keeps the pace of meet going without calling too much attention to their role in it.
+You can contact one of the reps to discuss a try-out opportunity if you're interested.

-Automation Coordinator: At home meets, primarily responsible for operating computer and team software to prepare meet entry sheets and to record swimmer times and heat scoring.
-Prints ribbon labels, event score sheets and final meet summary.
-Prints out program.
-At away meets, assists host team automation coordinator.
-Active coordination with Head Coach required during week.
-Contact Lissa Vincent at firstname.lastname@example.org for further information.
+Automation Coordinator: At home meets, this person is primarily responsible for operating computer and team software to prepare meet entry sheets and to record swimmer times and heat scoring.
+They print ribbon labels, event score sheets and final meet summary.
+They also prints out the program.
+At away meets, they assist the host team automation coordinator.
+Coordination with the Head Coach is required during week.

-Scorer/Verifier: Works each meet with Automation Coordinator at the computer to check timer sheets and final results summaries for accuracy.
+Scorer/Verifier: They work each meet with the Automation Coordinator at the computer to check timer sheets and final results summaries for accuracy.

 Clerk of Course: For both A and B meets, the clerk of course is responsible for checking in swimmers prior to their events.
-Assures swimmers know which lanes they are swimming in and how to get to the starting area.
+They make sure that swimmers know which lanes they are swimming in and how to get to the starting area.
 This is a fast paced, high octane job & only for those who enjoy chaos.
 It’s a perfect way to get to know the swimmers, but it will keep you on your toes.